devfile/registry/CONTRIBUTING.md

 The devfile samples used in this devfile registry are stored in the `extraDevfileEntries.yaml` file in the root of the repository.
 To add a devfile sample:

-1) Verify your Sample functions with Che.

-    - Opening the URL `https://workspaces.openshift.com/#<repository_url>` in your browser should start a workspace where `exec` commands run successfully.
-Type `task+<space>` in the IDE command palette to see the list of available commands.

-2) Verifying your Sample functions with OpenShift Console
+1) Verifying your Sample functions with OpenShift Console

     - Use the Developer perspective and import the Devfile Sample using Import from Git.

-3) Verifying your Sample functions with RHTAP
+2) Verifying your Sample functions with RHTAP

     - Create an application by importing the sample from Git.

-4) Open `extraDevfileEntries.yaml` in an editor
+3) Open `extraDevfileEntries.yaml` in an editor
-5) Add an entry to the file with the following required fields:
+4) Add an entry to the file with the following required fields:

     ```yaml
     - name: <sample-name>